lunit-io/nlst-nodule-detection/README.md

 * A CXR was labeled as positive for malignant pulmonary nodules if it was positive for both lung cancer and non-calcified nodules.

 ## Data Dictionary for public_label.csv
+* `cancer_pathology`: whether patient was diagnosed with lung cancer within 1 year of baseline imaging.

+## Contact
+Hyunsuk Yoo, Medical Director at Lunit Inc. - hyunsuky@lunit.io

+## Disclosure
+* Hyunsuk Yoo is an employee of Lunit.